Levis0045/MetaLex/docs/README.rst

     sudo pip install -r requirements.txt  # Install python module dependencies

-- Or merely use (the preferred option is to begin with the extra linux packages)
+- or merely use (the preferred option is to begin with the extra linux packages)

 .. code-block:: shell